menu

 Getting to Work

-Even if your neighborhood is walkable, you may still have to drive to your place of work.
-Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
+How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
+Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
+Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
 The greatest number of commuters in Travis Heights neighborhood spend between 15 and 30 minutes commuting one-way to work (42.2% of working residents), which is shorter than the time spent commuting to work for most Americans.
 However, there is also a significant group of residents (13.6%) who commute over an hour in each direction.

 Here most residents (41.7%) drive alone in a private automobile to get to work.
 In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (7.2%) and 6.0% of residents also bicycle for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.